kurtosis-tech/kurtosis/docs/docs/starlark-reference/directory.md

 )
 ```

-A directory composed of a files artifact will be automatically provisioned with the given files artifact content and
+A directory composed of a files artifact will be automatically provisioned with the given files artifact content.
+In
-will be immutable.
-The service on which the directory is mounted will not be able to modify the
-content of the files artifact.
-In the above example, `files_artifact_1` is a files artifact name. (see
+the above example, `files_artifact_1` is a files artifact name. (see [upload_files][upload-files-reference],
-[upload_files][upload-files-reference], [render_templates][render-templates-reference] and
+[render_templates][render-templates-reference] and [store_service_files][store-service-reference] to learn more about
-[store_service_files][store-service-reference] to learn more about on how to create file artifacts).
+on how to create file artifacts).

 A persistent directory, as its name indicates, persists over service updates and restarts.
 It is uniquely identified
 by its `persistent_key` and the service ID on which it is being used (a persistent directory cannot be shared across